-- 80.01 Any WJC Event will not fall on the same dates as any QS 6000-rated Event or above. - 80.02 All Events (including WJC Events) are subject to the approval of the Commissioner's Office.
+- 80.01 Any WJC Event will not fall on the same dates as any QS 6000-rated Event or above without Office of Tours and Competition approval. - 80.02 All Events (including WJC Events) are subject to the approval of the Office of Tours and Competition.